tiagocbarbosa/tiagocbarbosa/README.md

 My name is Tiago Barbosa and I'm a System Analyst at Ericsson Inovação S/A in Brazil (🇧🇷)

 In my free time I like to study programming and to code.
-Would you like to see some of my web projects?
+Would you like to see some of my projects?
 Here they are:

 - Projects using `react-js`:
   1. https://github.com/tiagocbarbosa/flexblog_app